Beibehaltungsgenehmigung: Grounds

-For applicants whose habitual place of residence is not in Germany, the granting of a Beibehaltungsgenehmigung depends primarily on whether the applicant's ties to Germany remain strong enough to justify holding dual citizenship.
-On the other hand, any compelling personal interests are less important to the decision.
+For applicants whose habitual place of residence was not in Germany, the granting of a Beibehaltungsgenehmigung depended primarily on whether the applicant's ties to Germany remained strong enough to justify holding dual citizenship.
+On the other hand, any compelling personal interests were less important to the decision.

 Authority

-German citizens whose habitual place of residence is in Germany must apply to their local citizenship authority.
+German citizens whose registered place of residence was in Germany had to apply to their local citizenship authority.

-German citizens whose habitual place of residence is not in Germany must apply to their local German embassy or consulate, which will forward the application to the Federal Office of Administration in Cologne.
+German citizens whose habitual place of residence was not in Germany had apply to their local German embassy or consulate, which will forwarded the application to the Federal Office of Administration in Cologne.

+In practice

+Over 131,000 people naturalised as German citizens in 2022, with 74.2 per cent of them retaining their previous nationalities after being granted a Beibehaltungsgenehmigung.
+The amount of given exceptions varies widely from one non-EFTA country to another.
+For Brits it is 97.2%, whereas for Turks it is 7.5%, for Indians 4.3%.